Sagay, Negros Occidental: Post war period

 In 1963, Jose H. Puey Jr. was elected mayor of Sagay.
 The income continued to rise.
 More schools were built and more roads, linking the barangays to the town capital, were constructed.
 The inefficient electrical system was updated, fire fighting equipment and the police units were modernized.
 It was during this time that Alfredo Marañon Sr. began entertaining the idea of putting up another sugar mill in Sagay which farmers can partly own.
 He campaigned for support, but there was too much opposition even from some of his close friends.
 Nevertheless, his idea became a reality when in 1967, shortly after his death, Sagay Central Inc. was born.
-Mr. Marañon's dream was made real through the help of President Ferdinand E. Marcos and the then Philippine National Bank President Roberto S. Benedicto who both shared his vision for Sagay.
+Marañon's dream was made real through the help of President Ferdinand Marcos and the then Philippine National Bank President Roberto S. Benedicto who both shared his vision for Sagay.
 With the new sugar mill at Barangay Bato, new areas were opened and planted with sugarcane.
 Today the new sugar mill factory is benefiting hundreds of small farmers.

-The then Mayor, Congressman and Governor of Negros Occidental Alfredo G. Marañon Jr. assumed the political leadership of Sagay in 1972.
+The then mayor, Congressman and governor of Negros Occidental Alfredo G. Marañon Jr. assumed the political leadership of Sagay in 1972.
 Under his administration, Sagay acquired a new town hall, a municipal gymnasium, a livestock auction market, public markets for a number of barangays and municipal wharves in barangays Vito and Old Sagay.
 He caused the organization of Sagay Water District in 1978.
 He effected the purchase of a municipal subdivision for the municipal employees in 1979.
 These achievements by themselves have helped make Sagay a first-class C municipality (the highest in the entire Negros).
 The then Mayor Alfredo G. Marañon Jr.'s successful negotiation of the sponsorship contract with the German District Osterholz is his most important achievement.

 Cityhood

-It had been a long time aspiration to get Sagay city status.
 The leadership of Mayor Joseph G. Marañon and Vice Mayor Fortunato S. Javelosa inspired the authorship of Congressman Alfredo G. Marañon of House Bill No. 6543, "An Act Converting the Municipality of Sagay into a component city of Negros Occidental" during the 10th Congress.
-Passing through the legislation process, a public hearing was held in Sagay City on February 22, 1996.
+Passing through the legislation process, a public hearing was held in Sagay on February 22, 1996.
 On May 3, 1996, Sen. Raul Roco sponsored the Senate Bill No. 1191, the Senate version of the cityhood.
 On June 11, 1996, then President Fidel V. Ramos signed into law RA8192, now the charter of Sagay City.
 On June 10, 1996, the residents voted and ratified RA8192 and made Sagay, officially Sagay City.